Permit and records guide

 Use a live state page before you trust the national range

-If your situation looks closer to Georgia Septic Records Checklist, click through before you rely on the checklist below.
+If your situation looks closer to Oregon Septic Records Checklist, click through before you rely on the checklist below.
 The national page frames the question; the state page carries the file, office, and risk context that changes the answer.

 What this national page can answer before you touch a quote

-What this page is really helping you decide
+Decision context What this page is really helping you decide Open this if you need the deeper explanation behind the short route above.

 Records change the estimate because they change what you can safely assume.
 A permit, as-built, or old inspection note can keep a quote grounded; a missing file can force you to treat the same property as much riskier.